Fermented Foods For Dogs: Guts & Glory

 Probiotic Supplements - If your dog doesn't like, or doesn't do well on fermented food, you can use a probiotic supplement.
 Fermented foods are a much richer and more diversified source of probiotics, however a supplement is an option.
 Look for a canine specific, multi-strain probiotics with 5 billion colony forming units (CFU) per serving at an absolute minimum.
 Depending on your dog, you can still add a daily probiotic even though you feed fermented foods.

-Fermented Foods For Everyone - Both kibble and raw fed dogs, and their owners, can benefit greatly from the probiotics, vitamins, and enzymes in fermented foods.
+Fermented Foods For Everyone - Both kibble and raw fed dogs, and their owners, can benefit greatly from the probiotics and enzymes in fermented foods.

-Caution - There is some debate, but it's recommended that dogs who are sensitive to histamines or who have mast cell tumors should avoid fermented foods.
+Caution - It's recommended that dogs who are sensitive to histamines or who have mast cell tumors should avoid fermented foods.

 Just joining us?
 Click here to begin the series!